yalmip/yalmip.github.io/_posts/scratch/initialguesses.md

 Before we start supplying inititial guesses to solvers, it should be mentioned that when you solve simple linear, convex quadratic, second-order cone or linear semidefinite programs, there is typically no need to supply initial guesses.

-These solvers tyically work with your model in a primal-dual space, often with a reformulated model compared to your high-level model, and you will have no idea about a relevant initial primal-dual pair.
+These solvers often work with your model in a primal-dual space, typically with a reformulated model compared to your high-level model, and you will have no idea about a relevant initial primal-dual pair.
 In fact, many of these solvers have no way to supply an initial guess, and if they had, the solution-time would most likely not change much.
-Warm-starting these solvers is a field of research, and to a large degree, not general efficient methods are available.
+Warm-starting these solvers is a field of research, and to a large degree, no general efficient methods are available.

 ## Nonlinear optimization

-The typical situation where you would want to supply an anitial guess is when you use a general purpose nonlinear solver, such as [fmincon](/solver/fmincon), [knitro](/solver/knitro) or [ipopt](/solver/ipopt).
+The typical situation where you would want to supply an an initial guess is when you use a general purpose nonlinear solver, such as [fmincon](/solver/fmincon), [knitro](/solver/knitro) or [ipopt](/solver/ipopt).

-Supplying initial gueeses are typically done for two reasons.
+Supplying an initial guess is typically done for two reasons.
 The first and most common reason is that we have a vague idea about where the solution to a non-convex problem is, and want to start the search in that region.
-The second reason is that the problem involves singularities and generally tricky regions, and we want to ensure the solver does not start there.
+The second reason is that the problem involves singularities and generally tricky regions, and we want to ensure that the solver does not try to start there.

 As a simple example, consider the following trivial convex program